bitfactory-software/anyxx/README.md

 Static dispatch is the dispatch of choice in C++.
 Foremost because of performance and binary size.

-But once a program exceeds a certain size, it is no longer possible to use static dispatch for all and everything.
+But once a program exceeds a certain size, it is no longer possible to use static dispatch for everything.

 Reasons are:
 - You do not know all your types all the time